 Although motorcyclists have the same rights on the road as other vehicles and are protected by the same law, the larger vehicles using the road often fail to yield, resulting in severe motorcycle accidents.

-If you or a loved one gets into a failure to yield accident involving bigger vehicles, you have a right to compensation for your losses.
+If you or a loved one gets into a failure to yield accident involving more oversized vehicles, you have a right to compensation for your losses.
 At Pacific West Injury Law, our personal accident lawyers are committed to protecting the legal rights of motorcyclists.
-We have several years of experience securing maximum financial compensation for victims of failure to yield accidents involving motorcycles.
+We have several years of experience securing maximum financial compensation for the failure of victims to yield accidents involving motorcycles.

 Failure to yield motorcycle collisions can happen when a vehicle, truck, bus, or other driver fails to give right of way to an oncoming motorcyclist.
 The following are the typical causes of failure to yield motorcycle accidents: